JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 Check Peabody, Berkeley home delivery record.
 Also worth noting

 Southwark's planning committee should reject this proposal, which purports to facilitate a general increase in affordable housing, but presents no evidence that this will actually happen either in Southwark or elswhere.
 There is no guarantee that any finacial gain from making affordable housing more 'liquid' (reduced borrowing costs, bigger loans) will not simply be syphoned off as bigger profits.
 The change though will definitely compromise the status of affordable housing having to remain so 'in perpetuity' - the thin end of a very long wedge.

+The report (link), goes to planning committee on Monday 4 May, the first to be held online.